How to get Destiny 2 Laurels in Guardian Games 2022

-Destiny 2 Laurels are back for the Guardian Games 2022, which sees Warlocks, Titans, and Hunters competing to earn and deposit as many medals as they can to win the competition for their Class.
-However, you’ll need Laurels – the little tetrahedron-shaped items that spill out of enemies – to buy certain Guardian Games items.
-Collecting Laurels is an essential part of the Guardian Games so it’s important to know how to generate and collect them.
+Destiny 2 Laurels return for the 2022 Guardian Games, where Warlocks, Titans, and Hunters are competing to earn as many medals as they can to win the competition for their Class.
+However, you’ll need Laurels – the little tetrahedron-shaped items that spill out of enemies – to buy certain Guardian Games items that'll help you get those medals, so knowing how to collecting them is essential.
 Here’s what you need to know about Destiny 2 Laurels and how you can use them in this year’s Guardian Games.

 If you don’t already have the Medal Class Item, you need to head to Eva Levante in the Tower Courtyard to collect your Medal Bond, Cloak, or Mark.
 If you dismantled your Medal Class Item, you can get another one from Eva for 1,000 Glimmer.